This is a story that appeared in the West Virginia Spring 2001 edition of "The Good News". It was written by Claire Stuart.

 weekend flea market with her family.

-Instead of shying away from people, she walked confidently through the crowds.
+Instead of shying away from people, she walkedconfidently through the crowds.
 She actually approached people and poked her long nose into their hands.

 Davis decided to take Nadya for